-$\underline{\text{Modification of spousal maintenance & child support}}$ (CRS \S 14-10-122)
+$\frac{\textbf{Modification of spousal maintenance \& child support}}{122)} \ (CRS \ \S \ 14\text{--}10\text{--}$

-General standards Potential appeal issues 5111 CRCP 16.2(e)(10), referenced above relating to Did the court apply modification of a property division, doesn't apply the correct to - and thus won't justify any modifications to - standards? spousal maintenance or child support.
-Did the court Rather, a court can modify maintenance only upon ensure that the a showing of changed circumstances that are so change was substantial and continuing as to make the terms sufficiently unfair.
-There is generally a high burden on the significant and party seeking modification. continuing to justify And a court can modify child support only upon a modification? showing of changed circumstances that are substantial and continuing or if the prior order doesn't cover medical support.
-For such orders, a change may be substantial and continuing only if it would result in at least a 10% change in the amount of child support due per month.

-A court can modify spousal maintenance or child support obligations even if an appeal is pending.
+General standards Potential appeal General standards issues CRCP 16.2(e)(10), referenced above relating to Did the court apply modification of a property division, doesn't apply the correct to - and thus won't justify any modifications to - standards? spousal maintenance or child support.
+D: 1.1 Dethan a second con made 110 made at a second con made Did the court Rather, a court can modify maintenance only upon ensure that the a showing of changed circumstances that are so change was substantial and continuing as to make the terms sufficiently unfair.
+There is generally a high burden on the significant and party seeking modification. continuing to And a court can modify child support only upon a justify modification? showing of changed circumstances that are substantial and continuing or if the prior order Did the court doesn't cover medical support.
+For such orders, a sufficiently explain, change may be substantial and continuing only if it and is there would result in at least a 10% change in the amount support in the of child support due per month. record for, its The state of the s findings on A court can modify spousal maintenance or child modification? support obligations even if an appeal is pending.
 Modifications generally are effective on the date of filing of the motion.
+However, the court may decline to apply the modification retroactively if it finds that retroactively modifying the support obligation would cause undue hardship or substantial injustice.
 In limited circumstances outlined in the statute, they may be retroactive to before that date.
 For example, when there has been a change in the child's care arrangement, a child support modification order will generally be applied retroactively to the date of the change.
+Spousal maintenance obligations will generally terminate upon the end of the term of maintenance, the death of either party, or the remarriage of the spouse receiving the maintenance.
+Child support obligations will generally terminate when the last or only child turns 19.